 This introductory sociology course explores sociological processes that underlie everyday life.
 The course focuses on globalization, cultural diversity, critical thinking, new technology and the growing influence of mass media.

-This psychology course is provides a foundation to understand human behavior.
+This psychology course provides a foundation to understand human behavior.
 Course covers theories and concepts including: scope of psychology, biological foundations and the brain, sensation, perception, motivation, personality, learning/memory, emotion, states of consciousness, personality theories, cognition, life-span development, and applied psychology.